AN APPOINTMENT ONLINE

 Keeping these aspects of your home functioning properly is the best way to keep your home dry, warm and healthy.
 During your home inspection, we’ll identify potential problem areas, assess damage and recommend remediation methods.

-Moisture Damage in My Home – How to Identify it, How to Clean, How to Prevent
+Water Damage in My Home – How to Identify, Clean, and Prevent Moisture

 Moisture is the leading cause of damage to man-made structures.
 Dampness can warp wood, crumble drywall, crack masonry, and cause adhesion failures in flooring.
 The home inspectors at Wall to Wall take moisture problems seriously.
-If you’re in the process of buying a home, Wall to Wall Home Inspections are your best defense against unknowingly purchasing a property with moisture issues.
+If you’re in the process of buying a Wisconsin home for the first time, Wall to Wall Home Inspections are your best defense against unknowingly purchasing a property with moisture issues.
 With a keen eye for telltale moisture signs, our experts assess moisture giveaways like:

-Moisture in Basement Revealed through Wall to Wall Home Inspections
+Basement Moisture Revealed through Wall to Wall Home Inspections

 A home’s basement is both the most likely place to have a moisture problem—it’s also the most difficult place to discover it.
 Most Wisconsin basements have a high relative-humidity, often causing mold in carpeting, wall paper, dry wall and furniture in the absence of a de-humidifier.
 Wall to Wall takes special care to detect moisture problems in your potential home’s basement, saving you time, money, headaches and sickness in the future.